-The kiln accessory kit comes with a 13" (33 cm) shelf and three 1" (2.5 cm) support posts.
+The kiln accessory kit comes with a 13" shelf and 3 - 1" support posts.
 Place the posts on the bottom of the kiln in a triangular pattern and then place the shelf on top of the posts.
 Make sure the gap between the shelf and the kiln wall is as uniform as possible.
 Never load more than one level of shelves in a kiln with elements in the lid.